 I knew I had read that the Smith Family was founded by Freemasons and was pretty sure I'd seen it on the Smith Family web site, which the below cites as a source.... however the sources pages are now redirecting to a new page....

-The next task is to work out if I can back it up with some more facts, but the names will help..
-I note Fleming is not mentioned.. but he might have been a "founder" when the Smith Family was Incorporated or just an early supporter .
+I note Fleming is not mentioned.. but he might have been a "founder" when the Smith Family was Incorporated or just an early supporter.

 The Smith Family history

 The Smith Family was founded in 1922 by five NSW Freemasons, who identified a need and responded accordingly.
 In many ways, this typifies The Smith Family today - an organisation that is enterprising and evidence based.
 Freemasons are still actively involved with The Smith Family in many senior management roles in addition to the many generous lodges who donate their time and funds annually.